jgnagy/skull_island/README.md

 ### Migrating

-With Skull Island, it is possible to migrate a configuration from a 0.14.x gateway to one compatible with a 1.2.x gateway.
-If you have a previous export, you can just run `skull_island migrate /path/to/export.yml` and you'll receive a 1.2 compatible config on standard out.
+With Skull Island, it is possible to migrate a configuration from a 0.14.x, 1.1.x, or 1.2.x gateway to the most recent compatible gateway.
+If you have a previous export, you can just run `skull_island migrate /path/to/export.yml` and you'll receive a 1.4 compatible config on standard out.
 If you'd prefer, you can have that config written to a file as well (just like the export command) like so:

 ```
 skull_island migrate /path/to/export.yml /output/location/migrated.yml
 ```

-While this hasn't been heavily tested for all possible use-cases, any configuration generated or usable by the `'~> 0.14'` version of this gem should safely convert using the migration command.
+While this hasn't been heavily tested for all possible use-cases, any configuration generated or usable by the `'~> 0.14'` or `'~> 1.2'` version of this gem should safely convert using the migration command.
 This tool also makes no guarantees about plugin functionality, configuration compatibility across versions, or that the same plugins are installed and available in your newer gateway.
 It should go without saying that you should **test and confirm** that all of your functionality was successfully migrated.

-If you don't have a previous export, you'll need to install an older version of this gem using `gem install --version '~> 0.14' skull_island`, then perform an `export`, then you can switch back to the latest version of the gem for migrating and importing.
+If you don't have a previous export, you'll need to install an older version of this gem using something like `gem install --version '~> 0.14' skull_island`, then perform an `export`, then you can switch back to the latest version of the gem for migrating and importing.

 While it would be possible to make migration _automatic_ for the `import` command, `skull_island` intentionally doesn't do this to avoid the appearance that the config is losslessly compatible across versions.
-In reality, the newer config version has additional features (like tagging) that will likely be used heavily.
-It makes sense to this author to maintain the migration component and the normal functionality as distinct features to encourage the use of the newer capabilities in 1.1+.
+In reality, the newer config version has additional features (like tagging) that are used heavily by skull_island.
+It makes sense to this author to maintain the migration component and the normal functionality as distinct features to encourage the use of the newer capabilities in 1.1 and beyond.

 ### Reset A Gateway